 Opitz G/BBB syndrome (OS) is a multiple congenital anomalies disorder characterized by malformations of the midline including hypertelorism, laryngo-tracheo-esophalgeal defects and hypospadias.
-There are two clinically indistinguishable genetic subtypes of Opitz G/BBB: X-linked Opitz G/BBB syndrome (XLOS), and autosomal dominant Opitz G/BBB syndrome (ADOS).
+There are two clinically indistinguishable genetic subtypes of Opitz G/BBB: X-linked Opitz G/BBB syndrome (XLOS), and autosomal dominant Opitz G/BBB syndrome (ADOS) (see these terms).

 The syndrome primarily affects males.
 The prevalence of X-linked OS ranges from 1/50,000 to 1/100,000.
 The prevalence of autosomal dominant OS is unknown; it is considered to be a part of 22q11.2 microdeletion syndrome (see this term) which has a prevalence of 1/4,000.

 Opitz G and Opitz BBB (using the initials of the originally described families) were initially described as distinct phenotypes but were subsequently found to be the same syndrome.
 OS usually presents with characteristic facial defects including prominent forehead, hypertelorism and telecanthus, broad nasal bridge and cleft lip/palate, and anteverted nares, as well as hypospadias, cryptorchidism, and hypoplastic/bifid scrotum.
-A large number of additional variable features are also found: laryngo-tracheo-esophageal (LTE) abnormalities causing dysphagia, anal anomalies including imperforate or ectopic anus, syndactyly, congenital heart defects such as ventricular or artrial septal defect, persistent left superior vena cava or patent ductus arteriosus, developmental delay with delay in onset of walking, and intellectual deficit with short attention span, learning difficulties, and speech disorders.
+A large number of additional variable features are also found: laryngo-tracheo-esophageal (LTE) abnormalities causing dysphagia, anal anomalies including imperforate or ectopic anus, syndactyly, congenital heart malformations such as ventricular or artrial septal defect, patent ductus arteriosus, or persistent left superior vena cava (see these terms), developmental delay with delay in onset of walking, and intellectual deficit with short attention span, learning difficulties, and speech disorders.
 Midline defects of the brain including corpus callosum agenesis and cerebellar vermis agenesis or hypoplasia have also been reported.
 Renal malformations have been reported in very severe cases.
 Female carriers mostly show only hypertelorism and rarely other manifestations.

 XLOS is caused by mutations in the MID1 gene (Xp22) encoding the midline-1 protein which is an ubiquitin E3 ligase associated with microtubules.
 There is a wide variability in the presentation and severity of clinical manifestations even among patients harboring the same mutation.
 However, some patients with clinically diagnosed XLOS do not have identifiable mutations in MID1 suggesting that other genes or mutations in regulatory regions may also be involved.
 ADOS appears to be caused by a 22q11.2 deletion.
 The genes implicated have not been identified.